 Moving to Albany this winter?
 The Capital region’s cold winter temperatures and inclement snow can add minor complications to the moving process.
 Luckily, the Albany area is a beautiful time to move regardless the season, and with a few minor adjustments, you can master the winter move.
-Here are our top five tips to making sure your winter move is a breeze!
+Here are our top five tips to making sure your winter move into an apartment in Albany is a breeze!

 Protect Your New Floors

 Before you or your movers start transporting your belongings into your new apartment, make sure you do your part to keep those floors looking clean!
 Constant traffic from snow and salt covered boots can quickly soil the pristine floors of your new place.
 Lay down used cardboard boxes, drop cloths, or plastic wrap and secure edges with scotch tape to make a leak-proof barrier between wet shoes and your carpets and floors.

 Make Sure Your Utilities are Set Up

 A surefire way to kill the momentum of any winter move is a dark and freezing cold apartment!
 Make sure you confirm ahead of time with the power company that the utilities are in your name and turned on and working a few days before your move.
 You may not notice the heat during the first half of the move when you’re going in and out, but when it comes time to unpacking your boxes, you’ll be thankful you checked ahead of time!